What Is Bedwetting?

 Why Do Some Kids Wet the Bed?

 Enuresis runs in families.
-This means that if you urinate, or pee, while you are asleep, there's a good chance that a close relative also did it when he or she was a kid.
+This means that if you urinate, or pee, while you are asleep, there's a good chance that a close relative also did it when they were a kid.
 Just like you may have inherited your mom's blue eyes or your uncle's long legs, you probably inherited bedwetting too.

 The most important thing to remember is that no one wets the bed on purpose.
 It's something you can't help doing.
 For some reason, kids who wet the bed can't feel that their bladders are full and don't wake up to pee in the toilet.
-Sometimes a kid who wets the bed will have a realistic dream that he or she is in the bathroom peeing — only to wake up later and discover that the bed is all wet.
+Sometimes a kid who wets the bed will have a realistic dream that they're in the bathroom peeing — only to wake up later and discover that the bed is all wet.

 Many kids who wet the bed are very deep sleepers.
 Do your parents complain that it's hard to wake you up?
 Trying to wake up someone who wets the bed can be hard — the person just stays asleep.